webgpu/webgpufundamentals/webgpu/lessons/webgpu-how-it-works.md

    Unfortunately, our fragment shader gets no input that changes each iteration so there is no way to output anything different for each pixel.
-This is where varyings come in.
+This is where inter-stage variables come in.
 Let's change our first shader to output an extra value.

    ```js
    const buffer1 = [5, 0, 25, 4];